FEATURES|COLUMNS|Buddhism in America

 In my first year at HDS, I was part of the RPP student working group on curriculum development.
 We met weekly and discussed how we could develop an interdisciplinary curriculum that would draw resources from all over Harvard.

 In my second year, I took a class that the RPP was offering for the first time called “Religions and the Practice of Peace: Dean’s Cross-Disciplinary Interfaculty and Graduate Colloquium,” where I had classmates from different Harvard graduate schools.
 I also worked as a graduate student assistant for the RPP, helping with outreach on RPP and on RPP events and with some administrative work.
 I also helped research and build, in collaboration with HDS IT and Media Services, an alumni network for the RPP.

 It was such a transformative experience for me to be part of the RPP.
-I had the opportunity to be a facilitator for the “Spiritual Transformation and Transformative Leadership” series and to sit on a panel with Prof. Charles Hallisey, Jeffrey R. Seul, and two others on the topic of “Sri Lanka and Myanmar: Religion and Institutions of Civil Society in Conflict and Peacebuilding.”
+I had the opportunity to be a facilitator for the “Spiritual Formation and Transformative Leadership” series and to sit on a panel with Prof. Charles Hallisey, Jeffrey R. Seul, and two others on the topic of “Sri Lanka and Myanmar: Religion and Institutions of Civil Society in Conflict and Peacebuilding.”

 BDG: What was your visit to the United Nations like and what did the RPP do there?